 Strategic Plan

-TradePort California’s strategic plan foundation is as a clean energy logistics infrastructure project that is designed to support a new high-efficiency supply chain system.
-That foundation creates massive new competitive opportunities for new economic development investment that are enhanced by vastly improved market connectivity, investment site locations and sector-specific increased supply chain efficiency.
-The project creates significant enhancements to the State’s overall economic competitiveness, especially for the inland regions of California that have prospered at a lower rate when compared to California’s urban coastal regions.
+TradePort California’s foundation is a clean energy logistics infrastructure project that is designed to support a new high-efficiency supply chain system.
+That foundation creates massive new competitive opportunities for new economic development investment that are enhanced by vastly improved market connectivity, investment site locations for distribution and manufacturing, and increased supply chain efficiency.
+The project creates significant enhancements to California’s overall economic competitiveness, especially for the inland regions of California that have prospered at a lower rate when compared to California’s urban coastal regions.

 Lower transportation costs and increased cargo transit reliability are enormously powerful advantages to certain manufacturing and distribution industry verticals, and when combined with TradePort California’s logistics-investment hub plan, significant economic development potential for the entire Central Valley and Sacramento region is created.

-An important element in TradePort California’s eco-system is skills development and education.
-TradePort California is projected to create over 100,000 new jobs over a 20-year period which will be supported by a series of educational facilities/academies co-located within the TradePort and Satellite TradePort hubs throughout the system.
-These facilities are critical to developing and maintaining critical skills in high-priority sectors such as electronics, automotive technology, industrial equipment, food production and logistics services.
-Having skills development capacity within the TradePort and Satellite TradePort hubs allows companies to enjoy job-related real -world training in manufacturing, distribution and equipment settings as well as an opportunity to pursue degrees or certification programs in logistics, automation/mobility, clean energy/energy storage, and management systems, business management, and computer training.
+An important element in TradePort California’s ecosystem is skills development and education.
+TradePort California is projected to create over 100,000 new jobs over a 20-year period, which will be supported by a series of educational facilities/academies co-located within the TradePort and Satellite TradePort hubs throughout the system.
+These facilities are critical to developing and maintaining critical skills in high-priority sectors such as electronics, automotive technology, industrial equipment, food production, and logistics services.
+Having skills development capacity within the TradePort and Satellite TradePort hubs allows companies to enjoy job-related real-world training in manufacturing, distribution, and equipment settings, as well as an opportunity to pursue degrees or certification programs in logistics, automation/mobility, clean energy/energy storage, management systems, business management, and computer training.